StergiosAnastasiadis/BookShop-Restfull-API/README.md

 A Bookshop API with the entries title, author and price.
 I created this project using Node.js, Express and MongoDB.
-I have hosted it on the Heroku Servers

 You can ckeck it out through Postman or any other API Client Software.